S&P 500 Stock Price Prediction Using Technical, Fundamental and Text Data: Data Selection and Preprocessing

-For calculating word embedding\cite{mikolov2013distributed} similarities, we chose to use a pre-trained 128-dimension token-level word embedding with a length-979,661 dictionary, trained on the English Google News 200 Billion corpus, provided by Google.
+For calculating word embedding \cite{mikolov2013distributed} similarities, we chose to use a pre-trained 128-dimension token-level word embedding with a length-979,661 dictionary, trained on the English Google News 200 Billion corpus, provided by Google.
 We removed punctuation and split and tightened spaces, following the preprocessing standard of the pre-trained embedding model.
 For mapping strings into categories in the dictionary, we first checked whether the original string was in the dictionary, then the capitalized word, and next the lowercase word version.
 Finally for those remaining words, we separated them into pieces that were in the dictionary, by choosing the split with the least amount of splitting.
 For those words with the same amount of splits, we choose the one that has the lowest standard deviation of the lengths of separated pieces.
 As all 26 basic letters are in the dictionary, this ensured a mapping with every word in the dictionary.
 We did not replace words with regular expressions, as the word embedding itself had already learned the semantic similarity.
 Hereafter, the word level embedding was combined using the Sqrt N metric, which sums the token vectors and then divides by the square root of the number of tokens, to get the embedding for a short phrase and calculate cosine similarity.\\

-We then generated a list of the highest word embeddings and edit distance matches for each ticker for manual checking, and were able to find the linked entities for the ticker companies accurately.
+We generated a list of the highest word embedding matches for each ticker for manual checking and were able to find the linked entities for the ticker companies accurately.
 A total of 170,779 related news items were obtained for analysis using our method, out of the 3.2 million articles.
 As expected, the news reports were heavily inclined towards the most renowned companies.
 Out of the S\&P 500 stocks, there were only 163 that received more than 100 article reports during the 20-year period.
 Out of these 163 stocks, 36 received more than 1000, as shown in Figure~\ref{NYT_news_count}.\\